If You Burn In A Tanning Bed Can You Tan The Next Day?

 You should avoid tanning the next day if you burn in a tanning bed, as your skin will not be capable of tanning, and you will instead just cause more sunburn on your skin.

-If your skin has burned following a tanning bed session, you need to wait enough time for your skin to heal before trying to tan again.
-Depending on your skin type and how severe your sunburn is, this could take between 7-14 days.
+If your skin burns after a tanning bed session, you must wait for it to heal before trying to tan again.

 Healthy skin is much more important than risking more damage with a tan, so make sure to give your skin the proper care and time it needs to heal and try to avoid sunburn in the first place!